 Founded in London’s East End in 1908, Lee Cooper has a rich history spanning over a century, establishing its iconic status as the Original British Denim brand.
 From humble beginnings in workwear, our brand has become known as a global style innovator and the go-to-denim for legendary British rock ‘n’ roll bands.

 The Lee Cooper journey began in 1908 as Europe’s first, authentic denim brand.
-Born in the East End of London, Morris Cooper established a workwear production company called The Morris Cooper Factory.
-Cooper built up a strong reputation for producing durable and long lasting workwear and overalls.
+Born in Lithuania, Morris Cooper left his hometown for East London, via South Africa, to establish a workwear production company called The Morris Cooper Factory.
+Cooper built up a strong reputation for producing durable and long-lasting workwear and overalls.

 1900s – 1920s